Hghrv/GDPR-Obfuscator/README.md

 ### Automated setup with Make

 To skip the steps above:
 .
 Ensure that AWS_cli is installed and configured(step2)

 .
 Ensure that Make is installed:
           pip install make

 .
 Run the following command after installing AWS_CLI:
           Make project

 Notes:

 The Make file will setup the virtual environment if needed, will install required libraries, then run unit-tests as well as PEP8 compliance and Safety tests.

 Pytest-cov and Pytest-flake8 are used as pluggings with pytest and Safety is used to scan seurity potential vulnerabilities and issues.

 This project provides a coverage of 95% causing no vulnerabilities found and the tests reports demonstrate.
 This could be explained by numerous comment lines and the backend policies enforced and ignored during testing.

 Please refer to 'Notes on Unit-Testing and Mock-Tests' section for additional notes on tests.

 Integration

 Uploading a csv file to input s3 bucket will trigger the lambda handler with the file location and the sensitive fields ["name", "email_address"] as lambda events

-### Using AWS_CLI to upload data and retrieve output
+### Using AWS_cli to upload data and retrieve output

     - To upload your local csv file to the bucket: aws s3 cp /path/to/your/file s3://gdpr-data-storage/new_data/test_file.csv

     - Calling the Lambda handler (if needed manually): python src/lambda_handler.py

 Note that the input csv file must be a valid csv with the first row listing the following columns and the second row listing the values.

     Example of valid csv input:
     "student_id,name,course,cohort,graduation_date,email_address\n1234,'John Smith','Software','December','2024-03-31','j.smith@email.com'"